Fitzy1293/handyderivatives/README.md

 # handyderivatives

+## Running it
+`python handyderivatives.py functions.txt`

+## How to use it
-Get the derivatives for differentiable functions of a single variable.
+It gets the derivatives for differentiable functions of a single variable.

 Edit a config file that looks like this.